 Over the next couple of days, the temperatures are expected to be at or above 100 degrees

 Fahrenheit in Southern Oregon.
-When the air quality improves, or when wearing an N95 mask, the City of Ashland and Ashland Parks and Recreation Commission (APRC) would like to remind the community of the 18 developed city parks and over 600 acres of open space in Ashland.
-All of the parks and park land offer shady areas and respite from the extreme heat.
-View the 18 city parks at AshlandParksandRec.org
+The City of Ashland and Ashland Parks and Recreation Commission (APRC) would like to remind the community of the 19 developed city parks and over 600 acres of open space in Ashland.
+All of the parks and parkland offer shady areas and respite from the extreme heat.
+View the 19 city parks at AshlandParksandRec.org

 “We want to remind the citizens of Ashland that they can find comfort in a shady park, whether it be a developed area with a lawn and picnic table, or a shady trail alongside a creek,” stated APRC Director, Michael A. Black.